What is a Tax-Sheltered Annuity?

 Yes, employees can deduct their contributions to a 403b plan from their pay income tax, reducing their taxable income and lowering their tax liability.

-Who is normally considered to be the owner of a 403(b) tax-sheltered annuity?
+Who is usually considered to be the owner of a 403b tax-sheltered annuity?

 The owner of a 403b tax-sheltered annuity is typically the employee who participates in the plan.
 A 403b plan is a retirement savings plan for employees of certain public schools, tax-exempt organizations, and ministers, allowing them to contribute pre-tax dollars, which can grow tax-deferred until withdrawal.

 The 403(b) distribution tax rate is based on your ordinary income tax rate.
 When you withdraw from a 403(b), the distribution is treated as ordinary income and is taxed at your current marginal tax rate.
 The exact rate depends on your total taxable income and the prevailing tax brackets.